User Guide

 Note that contacts are identified by their name in ConText, and contacts with exactly the same name (including casing) are considered the same contact.
 Hence, you will not be able to add a new contact with the same name as an existing contact.

-, you will not be able to add another contact with the same name John Doe
+For example, if you already have a contact with name John Doe, you will not be able to add another contact with the same name John Doe.

 For two names to be considered the same, they must be identical in every way, and that includes casing, as well as whitespace in the middle of the name, etc.